emilyhasson/Analogical-Reasoning/README.md

           8. Results will be saved in pdf-recognition/outputs/.
 2. GPT Query
    1. If you used OCR, switch the TEXTS_FOLDER parameter in analogy-detection/gpt-query.py to "../pdf-recognition/outputs/".
 If you did not use OCR, no change is required.
+   2. Generate an OpenAI key and add it to the project via your preferred method.
-   2. Run analogy-detection/gpt-query.py.
+   3. Run analogy-detection/gpt-query.py.
-   3. Query response results will be saved to analogy-detection/query-response-data.xlsx.
+   4. Query response results will be saved to analogy-detection/query-response-data.xlsx.
 Records of the content of the queries will be recorded in analogy-detection/query-data.csv.
 4. Response Classification
    1. Run data-generation/extract-positive.py.
 Verify that results are saved to data-generation/positive-responses.csv.
 6. Human Verification